 Toroviruses are single-stranded, positive-polarity RNA viruses with a peplomer-bearing envelope.
-The term torus (Latin) refers to the circular convex molding in the form of a doughnut that some columns or pilaster have at their bases; indeed it was the unique biconcave disk and C-shape of the virion in the extracellular environment that suggested this naming.
-Since 1992, the genus Torovirus has been included in the family Coronaviridae, based on their similar genomic organization and replication strategies.
+The term torus (Latin) refers to the circular convex molding in the form of a doughnut that some columns or pilaster have at their bases; indeed, it was the unique biconcave disk and C-shape of the virion in the extracellular environment that suggested this naming.
+Since 1992, the genus Torovirus has been included with the genus Coronavirus and the newly recognized genus Bafinivirus in the family Coronavirus and replication strategies.
 Toro- and coronaviruses are also ancestrally related: their polymerase and envelope genes diverged from those of a common predecessor.
-Because of their inclusion in the family Coronaviridae, the nomenclature for coronavirus genes, mRNAs, and structural proteins have been also applied to toroviruses.
+Because of their inclusion in the family Coronaviridae, the nomenclature for coronavirus genes, mRNAs, and structural proteins have also been applied to toroviruses.
 However, the lack of sequence homology in the structural genes and the absence of antigenic relatedness with coronaviruses justify their taxonomic position as a separate genus.
-The International Committee on Taxonomy of Viruses (ICTV) presently recognizes four species in the genus Torovirus: ETOV, BTOV, PTOV, and HTOV.
+The International Committee on Taxonomy of Viruses (ICTV) presently recognizes four species in the genus Torovirus: Equine torovirus, Bovine torovirus, Porcine torovirus, and Human torovirus.

-The families Coronaviridae, Arteriviridae, and Roniviridae as well as the new family Mesoniviridae, are the constituents of the Order Nidovirales, the second order in animal virology (after the order Mononegavirales).
-This assignment is based on their similar basic genomic organization and common replication strategy: the synthesis of a 3' coterminal nested set of four or more subgenomic mRNAs, and the possession of two open reading frames (ORFs) connected by a frameshift site to express a replicase directly from the genomic RNA.
-This nested set was the foundation for the name of the Nidovirales order (from Latin nidus, 'the nest').
+The families Coronaviridae and Arteriviridae, as well as the new family Roniviridae, are the constituents of the order Nidovirales, the second order in animal virology (after the order Mononegavirales).
+This assignment is based on their similar basic genomic organization and common replication strategy: the synthesis of a 3' co-terminal nested set of subgenomic mRNAs, and the possession of two open reading frames (ORFs) connected by a frameshift site to express a replicase directly from the genomic RNA.
+This nested set of mRNAs was the foundation for the name of the order Nidovirales (from Latin nidus, 'the nest').